crate/crate-python/docs/by-example/sqlalchemy/getting-started.rst

+.. _sqlalchemy-getting-started:

 ===========================
 SQLAlchemy: Getting started
 ===========================

-This section of the documentation outlines how to use CrateDB's SQLAlchemy integration.
-It demonstrates both basic database operations (insert, select, delete), creating and dropping tables, running queries with aggregations, as well as the use of complex and geospatial data types.
+This section of the documentation shows how to connect to CrateDB using its SQLAlchemy dialect, and how to run basic DDL statements based on an SQLAlchemy ORM schema definition.

+Subsequent sections of the documentation will cover:

+- :ref:`sqlalchemy-crud`
+- :ref:`sqlalchemy-working-with-types`
+- :ref:`sqlalchemy-advanced-querying`
+- :ref:`sqlalchemy-inspection-reflection`

 .. rubric:: Table of Contents